-The application period for 2017 grants is now closed.
+The application period for 2018 grants is now open.

-UC San Diego Clinical and Translational Research Institute (CTRI) Community Engagement Unit now offers funding for “Dissemination Research” or “Implementation Research” projects.
-The mission of the CTRI Community Engagement Unit is to advance health care through enhancing interactions between basic scientists, clinical investigators, services researchers, community clinicians, and patients.
+UC San Diego Altman Clinical and Translational Research Institute (ACTRI) Community Engagement Unit now offers funding for “Dissemination Research” or “Implementation Research” projects.
+The mission of the ACTRI Community Engagement Unit is to advance health care through enhancing interactions between basic scientists, clinical investigators, services researchers, community clinicians, and patients.
 The purpose of this RFA is to support pilot projects to increase the adoption, implementation, and sustainment of evidence‐based clinical practices by local health care organizations, providers, and systems.
-Funded projects will address barriers that inhibit rapid translation of evidence-based therapies to patients served by UCSD and other health agencies and community providers.
+Funded projects will address barriers that inhibit rapid translation of evidence-based therapies to patients served by UC San Diego and other health agencies and community providers.
 Projects that promote the participation of community‐based organizations and clinicians in their projects are encouraged.

-Pilot funds are to be used for the development of new projects which will serve as a basis for future NIH (or other funding source) grant proposals.
-The funds are not intended to support extensions of prior work.
-Awards will range from $15,000 to $30,000 each, which is to be spent within the designated 12-month period.
-The funding period for the 2017 grants is April 1, 2017 - March 31, 2018.
+Pilot funds are to be used for the development of new projects by researchers who have not previously engaged in dissemination or implementation research, and have the potential to serve as a basis for future NIH (or other funding source) grant proposals.
+The funds are not intended to support extensions of prior work, or researchers who are experts in the field of dissemination or implementation science.
+Awards are in the amount of $30,000, which is to be spent within the designated 12-month period.
+The funding period for the 2018 grants is April 1, 2018 - March 31, 2019.

-Faculty at UC San Diego and other CTRI partner institutions (SDSU, Salk Institute, Sanford Burnham, La Jolla Institute for Allergy and Immunology, J Craig Venter Institute) who are eligible to become CTRI members are encouraged to apply.
+Faculty at UC San Diego and other ACTRI partner institutions (SDSU, Salk Institute, Sanford Burnham, La Jolla Institute for Allergy and Immunology, J Craig Venter Institute) who are eligible to become ACTRI members are encouraged to apply.
 Research Scientists and all Professor Series Faculty, including Adjuncts are eligible to apply as principal investigators (PI).
 Although Project Scientists, Postdoctoral Fellows and other Academics are not PI eligible, they are encouraged to participate as Co-Investigators.
-To become a member of CTRI, and learn about the many benefits of CTRI membership, click here.
+To become a member of ACTRI, and learn about the many benefits of ACTRI membership, click here.

 - Support research that reflects the priorities of local clinicians and their respective health service agencies;